 Healthcare is the fastest growing sector in the economy.

-The healthcare industry is the fastest growing sector of the economy, estimated to grow 19% between now and 2024.
+The healthcare industry is the fastest-growing sector of the economy, estimated to grow 19% between now and 2024.

-As an HR or benefits professional in the healthcare industry, there’s a good chance you’re surrounded by people who have graduate degrees — and that all but guarantees a big helping of student loans.
+As an HR professional in the healthcare industry, there’s a good chance you’re surrounded by people who have graduate degrees — and that all but guarantees a big burden of student loans.

 Sure, salaries for many healthcare positions can be competitive in some cases and lucrative in others — but that doesn’t negate the heavy strain loans can place on the average American’s shoulders.

-The average cost for a hospital to replace one nurse can be anywhere from $38,000-$58,000 — and when you zoom out, the annual turnover of nurses for an average hospital can lead to annual losses of up to $8 million.
+The average cost for a hospital to replace one nurse can be anywhere from $38,000-$58,000 — and when you look at the big picture, the annual turnover of nurses for an average hospital can lead to annual losses of up to $8 million.

 Long hours demand guidance on the go.

-Does any industry have stranger or longer hours than those who work in the healthcare?
+Does any industry have stranger or longer hours than those who work in healthcare?
 When you consider the average schedule of a nurse or doctor, it’s no surprise that they might not have time to sit down and pore through their finances after finishing a graveyard shift at the hospital.

 When you add up the long hours, the years and years of graduate school, the debt from those years of graduate school, and the high pressure to perform, it’s no wonder that employees in the healthcare industry are susceptible to some of the highest rates of burnout of any field of work.

-And when you consider that financial stress is the number one cause of stress in the modern workplace, it’s pretty easy to understand why a doctor working 100-hour work weeks with hundreds of thousands of dollars of debt might start to feel the pressure.
+And when you consider that financial stress is the #1 cause of stress in the modern workplace, it’s pretty easy to understand why a doctor working 100-hour work weeks with hundreds of thousands of dollars of debt might start to feel the pressure.